girlscript/winter-of-contributing/Web_Development/FrontEnd/CSS_Box_Sizing_Models/Readme.md

 # Box_Sizing_CSS
-This is my first contribution as Open Source and here I will be expalining in detail about the various CSS Box Sizing Types.
+This is my first contribution as Open Source (thanks to GWOC) and here I will be expalining in detail about the various CSS Box Sizing Types.

 Before we proceed any further first of all we need to know what a box model is.